jamiehighfield/windowscredentialprovider/README.md

 ## Installation

-This library can be installed either by compiling the source yourself or by installing the NuGet package.
+This library can be installed either by compiling the source yourself or by installing the NuGet package:

 `Install-Package Windows-Credential-Provider`